portsmouth/snelly/README.md

 ## Callbacks and animation

 For implementation of custom animation logic we provide pre- and post-frame user callbacks, wherein the user can implement whatever logic he needs to programmatically animate the scene, camera, and materials.
 See the provided examples for details of how to use this to implement animating scenes, and movie rendering.
-See:
 - [Scene.preframeCallback](docs/API.md/#Scene+preframeCallback)
 - [Scene.postframeCallback](docs/API.md/#Scene+postframeCallback)